 Parents struggle with this decision even more if the baby sleeps 6 or 7 hours straight.
 Waking the baby up for a diaper change becomes a concern for parents, which is why many mothers to turn to their pediatricians for help.

 Disposable diapers are becoming increasingly more absorbent.
-Nighttime diapers made precisely to make you baby gets a full night’s rest.
+Nighttime diapers are made precisely to help your baby get a full night’s rest.
 You shouldn’t wake a baby who sleeps 6 or 7 hours straight for a diaper change.
 The diaper should absorb the liquid and remain practically dry until they wake up the next day.

 You just have to make sure to change their diaper right before bedtime and that their skin is clean and dry.
 Also, you should apply a diaper rash cream to prevent any rashes from appearing.
 Ask your pediatrician what’s the best diaper rash cream for your baby.

-If the baby wakes up for nighttime feedings, he/she will usually fall asleep while being breastfed.
+If the baby wakes up for nighttime feedings, he will usually fall asleep while being breastfed.
 Therefore, waking your baby up for a diaper change is completely counterproductive.
 The diaper should remain dry until the next morning.
-However, you must make sure to change the diaper right when your baby wakes up.
+However, you must make sure to change the diaper as soon as your baby wakes up.

 When should I wake up my baby up for a diaper change?

-If the only option for a baby is using cloth diapers because disposable diapers cause your baby to have allergies, then the best thing for you to do is changing the baby’s diaper if he/she has defecated or the diaper is too wet.
-Unfortunately, you’ll have to wake your baby up to do a diaper change or he/she will wake up on his own during the diaper change.
+Some mothers use cloth diapers because disposable diapers cause their baby to have allergies.
+The best thing to do here is to change the baby’s diaper if he has defecated or the diaper is too wet.
+Unfortunately, you’ll have to wake your baby up to do a diaper change or he will wake up on his own during the diaper change.